nfdi4plants/nfdi4plants.github.io/src/content/docs/fair.md

 todo:
 ---

 The FAIR Principles were published in 2016 to serve as guidelines for improving the **F**indability, **A**ccessibility, **I**nteroperability, and **R**eusability of scientific data.
-Albeit data can only be FAIR when provided with [metadata][KB-Metadata], researchers rely on infrastructures to set a framework.
+Albeit data can only be FAIR when provided with [metadata][kb-Metadata], researchers rely on infrastructures to set a framework.
 Hence, FAIR(ness) addresses both stakeholders publishing data and those providing infrastructures, such as repositories.

 The ultimate goal of FAIR (data) is to drive science and the production of new datasets, as it allows researchers to build on existing comprehensively annotated studies.
 In plant biology, this, e.g., can accelerate the innovation process of generating new crop species that provide a higher nutritional content or show a superior heat tolerance, regarding global warming.
 Submitting your proteomics dataset for such a new species in a standardized file format to a repository, e.g. [PRIDE][EBI-PRIDE], would be one implementation of the FAIR Principles.
 While researchers need to be able to find and understand published datasets, computers need to handle (big) data depending on the intended use case.
 Thus, the FAIR principles also aim to improve the machine-readability of datasets for autonomous processing, while preserving human-readability.